janarbo/meal-ting-pot/journals/janar_bokeyhan.md

 * I also finished a unit test for the get all profile function today.
 * I fixed the order list problem,  seperated multiple items to different row in one order.
 * Hopefully tmr we will start CSS for the frontend.

+### Wednesday 4-26-2023
+* Today I worked on finishing the filter button function of chef order list component so that the chef users can click on the button to see orders with different status.
+* We also worked together on some of the components to make them functional.
+* We tried running deployment again, fixed some issues and make it running without issue.

+### Thursday 4-27-2023
+* Today, I resolved the problem of users being able to see all chefs' order lists with the help of my teammate.
+As a result, they can now only view their individual orders.
+* Finished the API documentation.